YeongHyeon/yeonghyeon.github.io/_posts/2019-08-19-ubuntu-vnc.md

 date-string: AUGUST 19, 2019
 ---

-This post covers how to set up the remote desktop protocol for connecting Ubuntu.
-This method does not need a physical monitor for using GUI.
-VNC viewer can be basically used for connection but it needs physical monitor attachment.
+This post covers how to set up the desktop sharing for connecting Ubuntu via VNC.
+This method needs a physical monitor for using GUI.

 ### 1. Go to sharing menu
 <center>